melezhik/sparrow/README.md

 # PRIVATE SPARROW PLUGINS

 Private sparrow plugins are plugins you create for yourself and don't want to share with others.
-As with community plugins privite plugins have to be listed.
+As with community plugins private plugins have to be listed.

 # SPARROW PLUGINS LIST